onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 \ **Figure 2.
 VNF Complete Lifecycle Stages**

-In order to realize these capabilities within the OpenECOMP platform, it is important to adhere to a set of key principles (listed below) for VNFs to integrate into OpenECOMP.
+In order to realize these capabilities within the ONAP platform, it is important to adhere to a set of key principles (listed below) for VNFs to integrate into ONAP.

-Requirements for OpenECOMP Ready can be found in the *VNF Management Requirements for OpenECOMP* document.
+Requirements for ONAP Ready can be found in the *VNF Requirements* document.

 Design Definition
 ~~~~~~~~~~~~~~~~~